okikiolumide/dareyio-pbl/Project10.md

   - Install certbot

          sudo snap install --classic certbot
-e.
+f.
 Request your certificate (just follow the certbot instructions - you will need to choose which domain you want your certificate to be issued for, domain name will be looked up from nginx.conf file so make sure you have updated it on step 4)

         sudo ln -s /snap/bin/certbot /usr/bin/certbot
         sudo certbot --nginx